This document is currently under construction.

 Beyond the contractions of discrete neuromuscular units, though, various stresses in the connective tissues — muscle sheaths, tendons, ligaments and periosteum — will, from different physiological mechanisms, build up as well.
 Connective tissue — also know as fascia* — has primarily sensory, and very little, if any, motor enervation.
 Negative accumulations in fascia are in my view more biochemical, metabolic and structural in nature, rather than directly motor induced.
 However, due to significant sensory innervation in connective tissues (fascia), too many biochemical and structural stresses building up can certainly stimulate heightened sensory input to the CNS, in turn activating motor irritation reactivity.

-Fascia: The 37th Edition of Grays’s Anatomy (the Really Big & Expensive one from Elsevier, not the one can you get in many bookstores for ten bucks) said the word fascia had become so over-used as to have become nearly meaningless.
+Fascia: The 37th Edition of Grays’s Anatomy (the Really Big & Expensive one from Elsevier, not the original one can you get in many bookstores for ten bucks) said the word fascia had become so over-used as to have become nearly meaningless.
 The Fad of Fascia and it’s many “profound” implications, has indeed been far overdone, with certain properties attributed to it that defy scientific rationale.
 This is why we prefer to refer to the musculo-fascial unit, indicating that the muscle and fascia work together, and are treated and exercised, as a fully integrated unit.
 There is little that can be done with fascia independently from the muscle fibers, and vice versa.

 Please see my further discussion of fascia here: What Ever Happened to the Myo in Myofascial Release?